City of London Corporation: Voters

 Voters appointed by businesses who are also entitled to vote in a local authority district other than the City, due to their residence in that district, maintain the right to vote in their 'home' district.

 Wards

 The City of London is divided into twenty-five wards, each of which is an electoral division, electing one alderman and a number of councilmen based on the size of the electorate.
-The numbers below reflect the changes caused by the City of London (Ward Elections) Act and a recent ward boundary review.
+The numbers below reflect the changes caused by the City of London (Ward Elections) Act 2002 (c. vi) and a recent ward boundary review.

 Livery companies

 There are over one hundred livery companies in London.
 The companies originated as guilds or trade associations.
 The senior members of the livery companies, known as liverymen, form a special electorate known as Common Hall.
 Common Hall is the body that chooses the lord mayor, the sheriffs and certain other City officers.

 Court of Aldermen

 Wards originally elected aldermen for life, but the term is now only six years.
 Aldermen may, if they so choose, submit to an election before the six-year period ends.
 In any case, an election must be held no later than six years after the previous election.
 The sole qualification for the office is that aldermen must be Freemen of the City; candidates are not required to be a resident, leaseholder or freehold owner of land in the ward in which they seek to run, nor even of the City of London.

 Alderman serve on the Court of Common Council concurrent with their service on the Court of Alderman.
 Additionally, they select the Recorder of London, the senior Circuit judge on the Central Criminal Court, who sits on the Court of Alderman, and serve of boards as governors and trustees for various institutions with connections to the city.
 Alderman are also ex officio justices of the peace.